Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 If travelling from Rome to the city of Split in central Dalmatia, passengers have option of several flights.
 Some of them are operated all-year long while others are only seasonal.

 The flight between Rome and Split is quick - it lasts only 1 hour 10 minutes.
 Plus, both Fiumicino Airport (see here ground transfer options from Rome to Fiumicino) and Split Airport are easily reachable from the cities.
-Check out our top picks on what to do in Rome!

 From Venice to Split